 Learn More About The Novel Coronavirus, COVID-19 And Wisconsin

-The respiratory disease COVID-19 is present around the world.
-For people in Wisconsin who are interested in better understanding the pandemic and the ways they can protect themselves, their families and their communities, here are explanations for common questions and additional resources.
+For people in Wisconsin who are interested in better understanding the COVID-19 pandemic and the ways they can protect themselves, their families and their communities, here are explanations for common questions and additional resources.

 1. What is COVID-19, what causes it and how does it spread?

-The virus is understood to primarily spread through close contact between people via respiratory droplets produced when an infected person coughs or sneezes.
+The virus is understood to primarily spread through close contact between people via respiratory droplets.
 Some people who are infected but do not appear to be ill are able to spread the virus, but it is thought that the sicker an individual is, the more contagious they are.
 People may also become infected after touching a surface that has the virus on it and then touching their face.

 2. What are the symptoms of COVID-19?